PLOS/ambraproject/Quickstart-Guide.md

 Your runtime environment must support Java 8 or later.
 To develop and compile the webapps, the Java 8 Development Kit (JDK8) is required.

 ### Tomcat
-Ambra has been tested with Tomcat 7.
+Ambra has been tested with Tomcat 7 and should be compatible with the latest Tomcat.

-## Setting Up the Databases

 ### MySQL
 Ambra requires a running MySQL server.
-Ambra should be compatible with the latest version of MySQL.
-Tested with 5.6.28.
+It has been tested with version 5.6.28 and should be compatible with the latest version of MySQL.

+## Setting Up the Databases
 #### Ambra database

 ```bash